 Somnologists have all had additional education in the science of sleep and have passed certification exams as part of their extensive qualifications to diagnose and treat sleep disorders—just like other specialists.

 How Do Doctors Diagnose Sleep Apnea?

-Since Sleep Apnea is a nocturnal condition that only happens when a person sleeps, doctors need to have a way to monitor sleep activity to make a proper diagnosis.
-To do this, doctors use a Sleep Study to measure respiration, heart rate, breathing, and blood oxygen levels, among other things; to see what happens while a person sleeps.
+Since sleep apnea is a nocturnal condition that only happens when a person sleeps, doctors need to be able to monitor sleep activity to make a proper diagnosis.
+To do this, doctors use a sleep study to measure respiration, heart rate, breathing, and blood oxygen levels, among other things to see what happens while you sleep.

 Sleep studies can take place at home or in a sleep lab.
 A sleep apnea diagnosis can be made through a home sleep test (HST), but in some cases, it may need to be done in a lab where they can check for the presence of other sleep disorders aside from sleep apnea if any are suspected.

 When the results of the sleep study are analyzed, the doctor can make a proper diagnosis.
 If you are found to have one of the three forms of sleep apnea, your doctor will develop the best course of treatment.
 As you may have guessed, there are also different kinds of PAP—positive airway pressure—therapy machines in addition to CPAP machines: APAP and BiPAP.

 Prescriptions Accepted on CPAP.com